 I wouldn’t call myself a horribly vain person.
-Sure, I go to the tanning salon 3 hours every day, 365 days of the year, regularly bathe in the collected tears of Madagascar primates (good for stretch marks) and only occasionally inject myself with high doses of human growth hormones.
+Sure, I know all the tanning salons locations in my area before they’re even fully open, go to the tanning salon 3 hours every day, 365 days of the year, regularly bathe in the collected tears of Madagascar primates (good for stretch marks) and only occasionally inject myself with high doses of human growth hormones.
 But overall, I’m comfortable in my skin.
 My concerns about personal appearance, grooming and fashion are admittedly above normal compared to an Average Joe out there, but still quite relaxed and usually tempered by an appreciation that the pages inside a book are inherently more important than the cover outside (I like to imagine I’m a Taschen tome).

 That all being said, I just learned a painful lesson after attempting to improve myself in a very superficial manner: teeth whitening.
 My teeth aren’t even perceptibly hued, only slightly on the outer edges of the canines where coffee sipping has given the porcelain a subtle patina I like to call “Intelligenstia Cream”.

 A weekend ago, while perusing the drugstore aisles as we like to do on our wild weekend excursions (“As Seen On TV”!), Emily and I purchased a teeth whitening kit on a whim to split between ourselves.
 I had never used one of these kits, so I was excited at the premise of a Rick Fox-quality grin in just two hours.
 Application was simple enough, two clear whitening strips folded across 6 of the front teeth, creating a sort of form fitting mouth guard.
 Two hours wearing this strip is required, with claims of several shades lighter afterward, good for 3 months.
 I was already planning to always carry a spare pair of sunglasses so friends’ eyes weren’t damaged from the glare of my future enhanced pearly whites.